|Nursing Program Frequently Asked Questions|

 Are nursing courses offered online, nights, and/or weekends?

 How long does the program take and does the program run through the summer?

 Answer: The program takes 2 academic years, with the required blocks running in the Fall and Spring semesters.
 Advanced Medical Terminology is taken in the summer by Block I students, other nursing courses are not scheduled for Nursing; however, students can use the summer to complete other courses needed for Bacheldor's Degree programs or to finish co-requisites.

 How many days and hours are spent in lecture and how many days and hours are spent in clinical every week?

 Answer: Lecture hours are 6-8 hours per week and clinical hours are generally 12 hours per week per course.
-Class hours are split between 2 days and clinical hours are usually 1 day.
+Class hours vary depending on which semester you are in and clinical hours are usually 1 day.
 In addition, students should plan time in the Nursing Lab practicing skills and viewing materials.

 Clinical experiences are numerous and occur at various sites and times, including days/evenings/weekends.
 Students are notified in advance of scheduled clinical rotations.
 Students are expected to attend ALL assigned clinical experiences and arrange transportation to and from these experiences.